 \subsection{JWST imaging of PAH emission}

 We use JWST MIRI and NIRCam imaging of 19 galaxies from the PHANGS-JWST Cycle 1 Treasury \citep[GO~2107, PI: J. Lee;][]{lee2023}.
 These data cover the F335M, F770W, and F1130W bands, each of which captures a strong PAH feature \citep[e.g.,][]{tielens2008}.
 The F335M filter captures the prominent 3.3~\um\ feature, attributed to C--H stretching modes of small PAHs, while the F770W filter captures the 7.7~\um\ PAH feature, attributed to C--C stretching modes of larger PAHs, and the F1130W filter captures the 11.3~\um\ feature, attributed to C--H out-of-plane bending modes of larger PAHs \citep{tielens2008}.

-We also analyze 47/50 galaxies from the PHANGS-JWST Cycle 2 Treasury (GO~3707, PI: A. Leroy), which we describe in Appendix \ref{app:treasury}.
+We also analyze 51 galaxies from a new Cycle 2 Treasury (GO~3707, PI: A. Leroy), which we describe in Appendix \ref{app:treasury}.
 These new observations include the F335M and F770W filters.
-Reduction for both data sets was done using the PHANGS-JWST pipeline (\texttt{pjpipe}\footnote{\url{https://pjpipe.readthedocs.io/en/latest/}}), following \citet{williams2024}. \texttt{pjpipe} is a wrapper on \texttt{jwst}\footnote{\url{https://jwst-pipeline.readthedocs.io/en/latest/index.html}}, tailored to produce mosaics of images with extended emission.
-From the 50 available Cycle 2 galaxies, we remove NGC~3344 due to the lack of CO~(2-1) observations, NGC~5530 because the observations are still to be executed, and NGC~1068 because the background level in the JWST images remain too uncertain for the current analysis.
+From the 54 available Cycle 2 galaxies, we remove NGC~3344 due to the lack of CO~(2-1) observations, NGC~5530 because the observations are still to be executed, and NGC~1068 because the background level in the JWST images remain too uncertain for the current analysis.
 In total we analyze 70 galaxies.
 The distribution of gas-phase metallicities of these galaxies has median $12+\log\mathrm{O/H}=8.49$~dex and robust standard deviation of 0.09~dex.